Esri/arcgis-maps-sdk-kotlin-samples/snap-geometry-edits/README.md

 Snapping can be used during interactive edits that move existing vertices using the `VertexTool` or `ReticleVertexTool`.
 It is also supported for adding new vertices for input devices with a hover event (such as a mouse move without a mouse button press).
 Using the `ReticleVertexTool` to add and move vertices allows users of touch screen devices to clearly see the visual cues for snapping.

 Geometry guides are enabled by default when snapping is enabled.
-These allow for snapping to a point coinciding with, parallel to, perpendicular to or extending an existing geometry.
+These allow for snapping to a point coinciding with, parallel to, perpendicular to, or extending an existing geometry.

 This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.